Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 It needs 14 days of data collection to be able to identify patterns and filter out the variables to give smoother temperature readings.

-But if you are already temping with a traditional BBT thermometer and you are using your temperature data to avoid pregnancy, then you should continue using your existing temping method for up to 60 days, while your Tempdrop is in its early learning phase.
+If you are already temping with a traditional BBT thermometer and you are using your temperature data to avoid pregnancy, then you should continue using your existing temping method for up to 60 days, while your Tempdrop is in its early learning phase.
 You should also not rely on the Tempdrop temperatures in this early 60 day period if you are avoiding pregnancy.

 Tempdrop Algorithm vs Other Algorithms